 How To Find Help With Depression

 Don’t wait until you have a severe problem before you get help.
 Finding someone to talk to now could be the best way to help you feel better and in control, whatever your situation.

 These days, many doctors and therapists are also offering Zoom consultations while social distancing to avoid the anxiety of Covid-19 infection.

-You can reach out to Life Path Health by visiting their therapist directory or call their 24/7-Helpline on 072 7900 506.
+You can reach out to Life Path Health by visiting their or call their 24/7-Helpline on 072 7900 506.
 They will gladly have a chat and put you in contact with a therapist or doctor in your area.